HIPAA and Job Shadowing

 The workforce of a covered entity is defined as “employees, volunteers, trainees, and other persons whose conduct, in the performance of work for a covered entity, is under the direct control of such entity, whether or not they are paid by the covered entity.”

-May a School Have an Obligation to Provide HIPAA Training?
+May a School Provide HIPAA Training?

 Was this article helpful?